telerik/teststudio-docs/docs/automated-tests/headless/headless-test-execution.md

 ![Visual Debugger in Headless chrome Mode](/img/automated-tests/headless/fig2.png)

-## Do I Need to Modify the Existing Tests to Execute Them in Headless Chrome Browser?
+## Do I Need to Modify the Existing Tests to Execute Them in Headless Chrome or Edge Chromium Browser?

 Since there is no UI loaded during the headless test execution, it is much faster than the usual test run with active browser.
 Therefore, we __recommend to review the existing web tests and determine if these contain sufficient <a href="/features/recorder/advanced-recording-tools/element-steps/verifications/wait" target="_blank">wait</a> and/or <a href="/features/recorder/advanced-recording-tools/element-steps/verifications/quick-verification" target="_blank">verification steps__ to ensure stable and consistent behavior during headless browser execution.